Amelia Meath

 Amelia Randall Meath (born July 2, 1988) is an American musician, songwriter, producer, and dancer who is a member of the musical groups Sylvan Esso and Mountain Man.
 She is based in Durham, North Carolina.

 Career

 Mountain Man (2010–present)

-Meath formed folk trio Mountain Man alongside Molly Sarlé and Alexandra Sauser-Monnig in 2010, while all three were students at Bennington College in Vermont.
-They initially self-released their debut album, Made the Harbor in 2010 via Myspace, to acclaim, with Meath at the helm as the band's manager.
+Meath formed folk trio Mountain Man alongside Molly Sarlé and Alexandra Sauser-Monnig in 2010, while all three were students at Bennington College.
+They initially self-released their debut album, Made the Harbor, in 2010 via Myspace, to acclaim, with Meath at the helm as the band's manager.
 Leslie Feist noticed their work and invited them on an international tour as back-up singers.

 After a hiatus, Mountain Man's second album, Magic Ship, was released in 2018.
 The trio also maintains the recurring Mountain Man Sings... singles series, in which they have covered John Denver, Neil Young, Kacey Musgraves, and more.

-NPR has described the trio's music as existing in “a timeless space where three voices are all you need to be transported someplace wonderful.”
+NPR has described the trio's music as existing in "a timeless space where three voices are all you need to be transported someplace wonderful."